-Components identified by the manufacturer as having a finite life must be replaced as specified, unless there is an approved test which monitors performance or wear and can reliably detect or predict the onset of accelerated degradation or failure.
+Components identified by the manufacturer as having a finite life must be replaced as specified, unless there is a manufacturer's approved test which monitors performance or wear and can reliably detect or predict the onset of accelerated degradation or failure.
 Such tests and exclusions must be documented in the on-condition maintenance schedule.